-4) Disability Requirements: Any student who feels s/he may need academic accommodations or access accommodations based on the impact of a documented disability should contact and register with Disability Services during the first week of class.
+4) Disability Requirements: Any student who feels s/he may need academic accommodations or access accommodations based on the impact of a documented disability should contact and register with Disability Services during the first week of class or as soon as possible after the diagnosis of a disability.
 Disability Services is the official office to assist students through the process of disability verification and coordination of appropriate and reasonable accommodations.
 Students currently registered with Disability Services must obtain a new accommodation memo each semester.

-Ernetta L. Fox, Director

-Disability Services,

-Room 119 Service Center

-Tel: (605)677-6389; Web Site: www.usd.edu/ds; E-mail: dservices@usd.edu
+Please note: if your home institution is not the University of South Dakota but one of the other South Dakota Board of Regents institutions (e.g., SDSU, SDSMT, BHSU, NSU, DSU), you should work with the disability services coordinator at your home institution.
+Ernetta L. Fox, Director, Disability Services, Room 119 Service Center, (605)677-6389, Web Site: www.usd.edu/ds, E-mail: disabilityservices@usd.edu